-The following are the criteria by which essays are typically evaluated in first-year writing courses: An "A" range essay is organized and well-developed, demonstrating a clear understanding and fulf
+The following are the criteria by which essays are typically evaluated in first-year writing courses:

 An "A" range essay is organized and well-developed, demonstrating a clear understanding and fulfillment of the assignment, written in a unique and compelling voice.
 It will show the student's ability to use language effectively with a solid command of grammar, mechanics, and usage.